-In the past 12 months alone, the entire cryptocurrency market capitalization has grown from $23 billion to a staggering $400 billion.
+In the past 12 months alone, the entire cryptocurrency market capitalization has grown from $23 billion to over $300 billion.
 Such exponential growth has sparked interest from retail investors to institutions.
-Following suit, 24-hour daily trading volume has gone from $500 million a year ago to approximately $15 billion dollars.

 The primary beneficiaries have been electronic exchanges like Coinbase and Gemini, where people can create accounts to buy and sell cryptocurrency.
 North American exchanges are clunky and difficult to use, but mostly trustworthy.
 But their pricing on large orders is terrible!